gadicohen93/action-grounding/MATS_APPLICATION.md

 This project bridges **behavioral and mechanistic interpretability** by studying a concrete safety failure (agents claiming fake actions) and demonstrating that internal representations contain recoverable truth signals.

 **What's novel:**

+Where prior work on lying and latent knowledge focuses on factual correctness, this work studies ground truth of external actions in tool-using agents — demonstrating for the first time that internal activations encode whether an action actually occurred, independent of narrative claims.

+Specifically:
 - Cross-tool transfer of action-grounding probes (not previously demonstrated)
 - Systematic study of action representation in tool-using agents (understudied area)
 - Pragmatic, phased approach with clear success criteria and honest limitations